Subscribe to updates

 • Support further engagement with Government to explore what an MCA could achieve for Oxfordshire and the wider region.

-• Economic rationale: The region has national excellence and/or international excellence in at least 5 of the 8 key business sectors highlighted in the Modern Industrial Strategy.
-The Strategic Authority would provide the framework that allows businesses to leverage those sectors across a wider geography and create jobs.
-Our intent is to restore growth to pre-Covid levels of prosperity.
+• Economic rationale: The region has national and international excellence in at least 5 of the 8 key business sectors highlighted in the Modern Industrial Strategy1.

-• Collaborative governance: There is a commitment to partnership working across constituent councils, with clear terms of reference and for the EOI to mark the start of wider stakeholder engagement across the region.
+• Collaborative governance: There is a commitment to partnership working across constituent councils.

 • Strategic powers and funding: Powers over transport, skills, housing, and economic development and the ability to provide these within a business eco-system will lead to greater investment.